lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 algorithm.
 The certificate indicates the algorithm through an algorithm identifier.
 An algorithm identifier consists of an OID and optional parameters.

-[RFC8554] and [RFC8391] define the raw octet string encodings of the public keys used in this document.
-When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encoding of the public key.
+[RFC8554] defines the encoding of HSS public keys and [RFC8391] defines the encodings of XMSS and XMSS^MT public keys.
+When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains these encodings of the public key.

 This document defines ASN.1 {{X680}} OCTET STRING types for encoding the public keys when not used in a SubjectPublicKeyInfo.
 The OCTET STRING is mapped to a